 Remember, it’s your journey

 We are each on our own mental wellbeing journey, and something that works for most people may not work for you.
 That’s okay!
 Exploring your unique mental health and wellbeing can help you decide what makes you feel good, and what you’d rather avoid.
 When we take time to look after our mental health and wellbeing we can improve our resilience, and better cope with the everyday stresses in life.
-Try using these six Building Blocks as your guide to strengthening your own mental state.
+Try using these six Building Blocks as your guide to strengthening your own mental state (AllIntherapyclinic mental health).

 You can help